mjul/free-monad-interpreter-for-pascal/README.md

 a Free Monad interpreter that interprets the printing language to a string to accomplish the formatting.

 The translation from AST to printing language is done by a recursive function that is a good example of the continuation passing style (CPS) that is also used in the Free Monad interpreter.
 Interestingly, CPS allows us to build data structures such as lists and trees top down even though the data structures must be constructed bottom up.

 It is defined in [`src/interpreters/pretty_printer.rs`](src/intepreters/pretty_printer.rs).

 # Compiler Front-End

 The compiler front-end takes a small subset of Pascal as input and produces an AST as output.
 It is written with the [Pest](http://pest.rs) parser generator.

 ## Pest Grammar and PEG Parser

 The grammar is specified in [`src/front_end/pascal_grammar.pest`](src/front_end/pascal_grammar.pest).

 Normally Pascal grammars are given in EBNF with left-recursive rules (e.g. see the ANTLR grammar for Pascal and the standards documents in the Literature section below).
 However, since Pest is a PEG parser generator, we must adopt the grammar slightly to avoid left-recursion.

 The grammar file is annotated to provide commentary on this.

 That since Pest does not have a lexer/parser separation, we must provide special rules for *e.g.* whitespace.
 For example, for the `WHITESPACE` rule, we mark it with `_` to indicate that it should match but not yield any tokens.
 Then, for other rules we use the '@' atomic marker to indicate that they should not match whitespace inside them in the few cases where this is needed.

+### Ambiguities, Order of Rules and Look-Ahead

 Identifiers and word-symbols, e.g. keywords such as `program` share the same space of strings, so we must use negative lookahead to avoid matching keywords as identifiers and vice versa, see `IDENT` and `WORD_SYMBOL`.

 Pest does not analyse the grammar for ambiguities, so we must do that ourselves.
 Here, a set of test cases are handy, to ensure that we match productions correctly and that we consume the whole input for valid inputs.
 In some cases, before elaborating the grammar, the parser would succeed but only consume part of the input.

 For example, notice the use of `!COMMA` in the `expression_list` production below to ensure that we do not match an `expression` only for an input with `expression COMMA expression`.
 So, it is not as eager in matching as one might think.

 ```